 Buy Loropetalum for sale to enhance your garden with lush purple foliage and add privacy.
 Evergreen shrubs are a great way to add year round interest!

-Check out the Grow Guide for Loropetalum Hedges for more information on growing these luscious shrubs!
+Check out the Grow Guide for our Loropetalum for sale to learn more on growing these luscious shrubs!

 The Loropetalum hardiness zone ranges from 7-10 across the southern United States.

 Requiring minimal maintenance, loropetalum is one of the easiest shrubs to grow!
 When growing loropetalum, they prefer moist, well drained soil that is slightly acidic.
 An annual application of fertilizer will help the shrubs perform best as well as the occasional pruning.